 - Access to self-help services like forums, chat bots, etc.

-None of these revenue streams should be surprising to practitioners; they are endemic to traditional vendors and distributors alike.
+None of this should be surprising to practitioners; with the exception of the reduced lock-in through open source, this value proposition is common to traditional vendors and distributors alike.

 Such mixing of proprietary intellectual property with open source would probably allow a distributor to prevent the use of the distribution by non-paying users.
 In practice, this rarely happens.
-For example, the CentOS project, an independent community project, provides the most recent Red Hat Enterprise Linux (RHEL) release, stripped of the Red Hat trademarks, to the world, for free.
-The CentOS release is often available within a day after the corresponding RHEL release.
+For example, until recently, the CentOS project, an independent community project, provided the most recent Red Hat Enterprise Linux (RHEL) release, stripped of the Red Hat trademarks, to the world, for free.
+The CentOS release was often available within a day after the corresponding RHEL release.

 A main difference between distributors and traditional software vendors is that distributors generally forego an initial license fee and jump straight to a software subscription.
 A software subscription is a bundle of services and rights, as described before, provided to customers for a defined time-period, for example, a year.
 Traditionally, this was called and managed as maintenance.